Benja347/rls-api-documentation/source/includes/_data.md

 This endpoint retrieves playlist data.

-At the moment only returns player count for:
+At the moment only returns the following playlists:

  * Duel
  * Doubles